 Quality Jersey Milk

-The Jersey milk produced is around 6% fat and 4% protein, and is sold to Longley Farm, Holmfirth, Huddersfield, where it is used to make various products including butter, cream, yoghurt and cottage cheese.
+Our Jersey milk is around 6% fat and 4% protein, and is sold to Longley Farm, Holmfirth, Huddersfield, where it is used to make various products including butter, cream, yoghurt and cottage cheese.

-We now also sell fresh pasteurised non-homogenised milk directly through our vending machine on the Rydal Garage forecourt in Elvington.
-Large quantities can also be catered for and we can deliver to coffee shop, hotels, pubs and restaurants in York and the surrounding area.
+We also pasteurise our own milk on the farm, which can be purchased directly through our vending machine on the Rydal Garage forecourt in Elvington.
+Large quantities can also be catered for and we are able to deliver to coffee shop, hotels, farm shops, pubs and restaurants in York and the surrounding area.

-Please visit our milk page for more details.
+Please visit our milk pages for more details.

 David Shaw has been President of the Jersey Cattle Society of the UK and Chairman of the North East Regional Dairy Board of the National Farmers’ Union.
 He is also on the board of Quality Milk Producers.